covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-An-American-Drifter-Code-Farmer-from-Hubei.md

 Being responsible to others, Big J notified his company of his symptoms, and it happened that another colleague was also sick and went to another hospital for examination.

 "The reason why I was finally checked was because the hospital my colleague went notified the San Francisco Department of Public Health."
-During this period, Big J also tried to call the CDC many times."
-Their phone number is very difficult to find, but I finally got in touch with them.
+During this period, Big J also tried to call the CDC many times.
+"Their phone number is very difficult to find, but I finally got in touch with them.
 An operator read me a long introduction of the novel coronavirus and told us that the disease is highly contagious, so be careful!"

 Not sure to laugh or cry, Big J asked if there was any place to test for it?